Firm vs. Medium Mattress

 Take Advantage of Sleep Trials!

 With so many mattress firmnesses to choose from, it may feel a bit intimidating to pick one right for you.
 Many mattress companies helpfully include a trial period with their mattress, keeping customers from ending up with the wrong mattress for their sleep style.
 Sleep trials usually last a few months, so you have plenty of time to decide if a mattress feels good.

 However, even if you choose a mattress with a sleep trial, it’s still important to know what firmness range is right for you before you buy.
-Why?
-Because many mattress companies limit how often you can exchange a mattress for one with a different feel.

 Are you considering an online mattress you can’t try before you buy?
 Customer reviews are a helpful way to get an idea of how a bed feels.

 Frequently Asked Questions

 Your mattress is likely too firm for you if you regularly wake up with neck or back pain.
 Too-firm mattresses typically can’t relieve pressure points, allowing them to build up into pain.
 In particular, side sleepers may wake up with sore shoulders and hips if their mattress is too firm.